 IBS is very misunderstood, and most explanations for the condition are very simplistic—simply putting the symptoms down to stress or a neurotic personality.
 While stress will certainly make digestive symptoms worse, many if not most IBS patients are not under particularly great stress, and most are not neurotic.

-Research shows that the HPA axis— the body's energy regulation and stress tolerance system—has a large infleunce over colon motility and absorption, and IBS patients show altered HPA axis function, which is likely to be the cause of the symptoms.
+Research shows that the HPA axis— the body's energy regulation and stress tolerance system—has a large infleunce over colon motility and absorption, and IBS patients show altered HPA axis function.

 CRH, the hormone which initiates HPA axis activation in the hypothalamus, increases the motility of the colon.
 During any kind of stressful situation, this release of CRH results in increased colon movement.
 Experiments have shown that this increased gut motility from CRH happens to everyone (as well as many animals), but the effect is more pronounced in IBS patients.